 - Being on the roof of any University of Alberta residence building without Residence Services authority

-- If a complaint/allegation of an offence listed under Section A (1) is received, the Residence Coordinator in consultation with the Supervisor for Residence and Conference Services, and Director of Student and Residence Services, Campus Security Services, and reporting Resident Assistant (RA) will meet to determine if the case will proceed through both the Residence Disciplinary process and the Code of Student Behaviour process.
+- If a complaint/allegation of an offence listed under Section A (1) is received, the Student Experience Coordinator in consultation with the Supervisor Residence Services and Student Engagement, Executive Director Student Life, Campus Security Services, and reporting Resident Assistant (RA) will meet to determine if the case will proceed through both the Residence Disciplinary process and the Code of Student Behaviour process.
 The latter process will be used only if the offence had an impact on the wider University Community as well as the Residence Community.